WalkervilleElementary/lise-labs/lab2notes.md

 A buffer was needed to prevent the (probably low-impedance) TINAH analog inputs from messing with the output(s) of the previous circuit.

 Zener diode protection info taken from [here](https://electronics.stackexchange.com/questions/35807/how-would-i-design-a-protection-clipper-circuit-for-adc-input).
 Choice of resistor value is arbitrary; should be higher if higher current may need to be sunk.

+_Notes on resistor value choice:_
+- should never need to be higher than 100Ω with typical OpAmp output current levels
+- if too high, will affect readings (act as voltage divider)

 ## Further Notes